-- Our result: we find evidence of gender homophily among investors related to the gender of the CEO. - Male investors tend to buy (sell) stocks following the appointment of a male (female) CEO. - Female investors tend to buy (sell) stocks following the appointment of a female (male) CEO. - Differences in gender preferences between men and women (revealed in our experiment by their trading activity) - Fact # 3: few female working in the financial industry (women represent only 16% of CFA holders for example) - Combining our result and Fact #3: this creates a gender-biased stock market against female CEOs.
+- Our result: we find evidence of group bias among investors related to the gender of the CEO. - Male investors tend to buy (sell) stocks following the appointment of a male (female) CEO. - Female investors tend to buy (sell) stocks following the appointment of a female (male) CEO. - Differences in gender preferences between men and women (revealed in our experiment by their trading activity) - Reminder about Fact # 3: few female working in the financial industry - Combining our result and Fact #3: this creates a gender-biased stock market against female CEOs.